-In this section, we empirically investigate the deployability of the AIMCoT framework and the temporal overhead introduced by the AVP module.
-For the experimental setup, we utilized Chameleon-7B as the backbone in a 0-shot setting to compare the average inference time of AIMCoT against ICoT \cite{icot}.
-ICoT, as a key baseline model in this study, employs a Top-K strategy to simultaneously select regions with the highest attention scores for constructing the multimodal CoT, thereby expected to possess a relatively lower time complexity compared to AIMCoT.
-Consequently, the comparison with ICoT serves as a direct indicator of AIMCoT's deployability.
+In this section, we empirically investigate the deployability of the AIM-CoT framework and the temporal overhead introduced by the AVP module.
+For the experimental setup, to ensure the reliability of the experimental results, we introduced two representative VLM backbones as the basis for the experiment: Chameleon-7B and Qwen2.5-VL-32B.
+They not only differ significantly in the number of parameters, but also employ different early-fusion and late-fusion strategies, respectively.
+In the 0-shot setting, we compare the average inference time of AIM-CoT against ICoT \cite{icot}.
+ICoT, as a key baseline model in this study, employs a Top-K strategy to simultaneously select regions with the highest attention scores for constructing the multimodal CoT, and is therefore expected to possess a relatively lower time complexity compared to AIM-CoT.
+Consequently, the comparison with ICoT serves as a direct indicator of AIM-CoT's deployability.

 The experimental results are presented in Table \ref{tab: time comparison}.
 Two key observations can be drawn.
-First, the AVP module does not introduce significant temporal costs to the AIMCoT framework, an efficiency attributable to batch processing and the KV Cache mechanism.
-Second, AIMCoT achieves substantially superior performance as shown in Table \ref{tab: performance_chameleon}, at a time cost comparable to that of the efficient baseline, which is less than $1.36$ times that of ICoT (specifically, $1.15$ and $1.36$ times on M3CoT and LLaVA-W benchmarks, respectively).
-This suggests that \textbf{our proposed AIMCoT framework achieves a favorable trade-off between performance and deployability.}
+First, the AVP module does not introduce significant temporal costs to the AIM-CoT framework, an efficiency attributable to batch processing and the KV Cache mechanism.
+Second, AIM-CoT achieves substantially superior performance as shown in Table \ref{tab: performance_chameleon}, at a time cost comparable to that of the efficient baseline, which is less than $1.36$ times that of ICoT.
+This suggests that \textbf{our proposed AIM-CoT framework achieves a favorable trade-off between performance and deployability.}